rupraj-0406/hello-world/README.md

 # hello-world

 Hello everyone,
     This is Rupraj here,I am very new to this field and came here with lots of Hope.
-Hope, I will contribute to the community.
+Wish, I will contribute to this community.